eclipse-theia/theia/packages/ai-mcp/README.md

 ## Usage

-1. **Starting a Llamafile Language Server:**
+1. **Starting a MCP Server:**

     - Use the command palette to invoke `MCP: Start MCP Server`.
-    - A quick pick menu will appear with a list of configured MCP Servers.
+    - A quick pick menu will appear with a list of configured MCP servers.
     - Select a server to start.

-2. **Stopping a Llamafile Language Server:**
+2. **Stopping a MCP Server:**
     - Use the command palette to invoke `MCP: Stop MCP Server`.
-    - A quick pick menu will display a list of currently running MCP Servers.
+    - A quick pick menu will display a list of currently running MCP servers.
     - Select a server to stop.

 3. **Using provided tool functions**